ewolff/microservice-dapr/HOW-TO-RUN.md

   After installing Dapr CLI (see above) it should be `dapr init -k --dev`.
 * Deploy the infrastructure with `kubectl apply -f infrastructure.yaml`.
+* Run the order microservices using `dapr run -k -f dapr-order.yaml`.
-* Run the application using `dapr run -k -f dapr.yaml`.
+* Run the other microservices using `dapr run -k -f dapr-other.yaml`.
 * Deploy the services using `kubectl apply -f service.yaml`.
 * Open [http://localhost:80/](http://localhost:80/) to use the application.